In this two-part article I describe the steps I had to take to make a headless Raspberry Pi 4 a Bluetooth A2DP speaker.

 The legacy, Basic Rate (BR) was the first and only protocol in the beginning.
 It was quickly complemented with EDR (Enhanced Data Rate) in Bluetooth 2.0, hence the name BR/EDR.

-Bluetooth 4.0 came with another protocol, with no backward compatibility : Bluetooth Low Energy (abbreviated LE, or BLE).
-This new Bluetooth “family” requires less energy and fits better to smartphones and IoT.
+Bluetooth 4.0 came with another, not backward-compatible protocol : Bluetooth Low Energy (abbreviated LE, or BLE).
+This new Bluetooth “family” requires less energy and fits smartphones and IoT better.

 Althought BR/EDR and BLE are not compatible, Bluetooth devices can implement one or the other, or even both.
 For the record there is also an AMP specification, usually implemented in a secondary controller, in order to achieve Wi-Fi class transfer rates.

-Each protocol “family” have their own security and association models, even though they follow the same logic :
+Each protocol “family” has their own security and association models, even though they follow the same logic :